 Photo by Tim Mossholder, courtesy of Unsplash

 I suspect that Mike might reply, “Because I think a lot of people like Karen are just too sensitive today.
 And I think they need to grow up and stop getting their feelings hurt so easily.”
 (These are typically the reasons I have heard people give for finding apparent “snowflake behavior” so offensive.)

 If Mike answers in this way, he expresses strong feelings about people expressing strong feelings.
 He says, more or less, “I don’t like it when people like Karen get upset about political matters, especially Trump’s policies.”

 And Mike is completely welcome to dislike it when Karen and other people express their emotions about politics.

 However, it is odd for Mike to criticize Karen harshly for expressing her feelings.
-His criticism results from Mike having strong feelings and feeling offended by Karen’s behavior.
+After all, Mike’s criticism results from him having strong feelings and feeling offended by Karen’s behavior.

 Photo by Aaron Burden, courtesy of Unsplash

 In fact, it seems that calling people a snowflake is actually an example of so-called snowflake-like behavior.
 “It takes one to know one,” as the saying goes.